-This report contains all relevant information on issues during the reporting period and an outlook on effects and issues of future material aspects.
-The selection of aspects is based on our experience and our level of knowledge; we have not deliberately omitted any information that could be important to our stakeholders.
+This report contains relevant information on issues during the reporting period (fiscal year 2016) and an outlook on effects and issues of future material aspects.
+We selected issues based on our experience and our level of knowledge; we have not deliberately omitted any information that could be important to our stakeholders.

-We aligned ourselves with the following principles for the selection of report content:
+We focused on the following principles for the selection of report content:

-The material aspects of this report were identified in a company-wide team.
-Team members were employees in key positions who are concerned with sustainability issues and have contact with our stakeholder groups (e.g. human resources, environmental management officer, sustainability communicators, product line implementation).
-In preparation for our team meetings, those in charge made a pre-assessment with regard to materiality.
+The material aspects of this report were identified in a company-wide report team.
+Team members are employees in key positions who are concerned with sustainability issues and have contact with our stakeholder groups (e.g. human resources, environmental management officer, sustainability communicators, product line implementation).
+In preparation for our team meetings, those in charge made a materiality pre-assessment.

 We defined three evaluation areas that each had various subordinate aspects.